 While not as popular as Rosetta Stone or Pimsleur courses, Rocket Languages have carved out a well defined niche in the language learning world.
 Their courses have gained a reputation for being both thorough and effective.

-In this post we take a closer look at the Rocket French course.
+In our Rocket French review we take a closer look at the Rocket French course.
 We'll look at the strengths and weakness of the material.
 We'll also point out which learners stand to gain the most by using this course.

-If you want to learn more about the method behind the Rocket Language courses you get check out our full review of all their courses.
+If you want to know more about the method behind the Rocket Language courses you get check out our full review of all their courses.